 MSW students must complete a total of at least sixty (60) credit hours to graduate.
 Advanced standing students must complete at least forty (40) credit hours.

 MSW students planning to graduate are required to submit two forms to the Graduate School by the deadline date.
 These dates may be found on the Graduate School web site.
 Please note that the deadlines are strictly enforced!
 Submitting your program of study form or failing to apply for graduation after the deadline will incur a $50 late fee.
 Additional information may be found on the Graduate School website under Current Students.

 1. Program of Study (Non-Doctoral Professional Degrees)

 The Program of Study form should be filled out at the beginning of your last semester.
 This form contains your complete program of study.

 2. Application for Graduation

 Submit this form online at the beginning of your last semester.
 MSW students apply for graduation in Athena.
 Please note: if you are in a certificate program, you must apply to graduate from that program as well.

 Curriculum & Sequencing

 Extended-Time Three-Year Program of Study

-Field Replacement for Two Semesters
+Field Placement for Two Semesters